BerkeleyHCI/PolymorphicBlocks/developing.md

 # Developer Documentation

 ## Overview
 This project consists of two (and a half) major parts:
-- The frontend (user-facing) HDL, written in Python, living in `edg_core/`.
+- The frontend (user-facing) HDL, written in Python, living in the top-level folders like `edg_core/`.
+  This _elaborates_ user-written HDL into an internal hierarchical block-diagram representation on a block-by-block, single-level-deep basis.
   - This also includes the electronics model and libraries build atop the core, in `electronics_model/`, `electronics_abstract_parts/`, and `electronics_lib/`.
 - The compiler, written in Scala, living in `compiler/`.
+  This _compiles_ together a whole design, starting at the top-level block and dropping in sub-blocks (recursively), invoking generators, and resolving parameters.
-- And the intermediate representation (defining the core blocks, ports, links, and expressions model in a language-independent form), written in protobuf, living in `edgir/`.
+- The intermediate representation (defining the core hierarchical block diagram model - blocks, ports, links, and expressions - in a language-independent form), written in protobuf, living in `proto/`.

-## Compiling the Compiler

-**This section is mandatory if building from source, we currently do not include pre-compiled compiler binaries.**

-1. [Download and install sbt](https://www.scala-sbt.org/download.html), a build tool or Scala.
-2. In the repository root directory, run `sbt assembly` to compile the compiler JAR file.
-   - The unit tests are written to look for the JAR file where sbt places outputs from assembly.

 ## Quick Reference Commands